Visitor’s Guide

 Post Meadows Campground

-Follow Blue Sky rd south from the refuge headquarters for about 14 miles.
+Follow Blue Sky Road south from the refuge headquarters for about 14 miles

 This campground has a corral available for horses.
 Pellets or certified weed-free hay is required.

-If you’d like a more backcountry adventure, backpacking is also an option.
-Permits are available at refuge headquarters or online.
-Visit the U.S. Fish & Wildlife Service’s website for current conditions, maps, and other useful information.
+For those interested in backcountry camping on the Hart Mountain refuge, permits are available at the refuge headquarters or online.
+Visit the U.S. Fish and Wildlife Service’s website for current conditions, maps, and other useful information.

-Camping is also allowed on the Bureau of Land Management lands in this region, but no developed campgrounds exist.
-For car camping, you can find plenty of open, remote spots along the dirt roads but you need to be self-sufficient and follow Leave No Trace principles.
-Backpacking is also an option on BLM land and no permit is required, but finding drinking water can be challenging.
+Outside the refuges, camping is also allowed on the Bureau of Land Management public lands in this region, but no developed campgrounds exist.
+Car campers can find plenty of quiet spots along the dirt roads but will need to be self-sufficient and follow Leave No Trace principles.
+No permit is required for backpacking, but campers should note finding drinking water is challenging.
 See our Oregon Desert Trail page for additional route ideas and information.

 Lodging

 Lakeview is the largest town in the area and has a number of small inns and chain hotels.
-Visit this Lake County page for a list of several lodging options in the region.
+Visit this Lake County operated page for a more robust list of lodging options throughout the region.

 Hart Mountain Cabin

-Located 1/4 mile from the center of Plush
+Located 0.25 miles from the center of Plush

-This is the closest lodging near the refuge with a full bath and kitchen.
-It also has an unobstructed view of the Warner Valley and Hart Mountain.
+This is the closest lodging to the refuge with a full bath and kitchen.
+Cabins also have lovely views of the Warner Valley and Hart Mountain.

 Back of Beyond Cabins